MakerSpaceSDG/MakerSpaceSDG.github.io/index.md

 Presentation of competition rules and workshop format Ideation, meet and greet

-March 21, 6:30pm: Idea exchange and team formation
+March 21, 6:30pm: Idea exchange and team formation (yes, you don't need a team to register)

 April 9: Round 1 proposal submission deadline